Parties with a Twist of Murder!

 View Mystery

-Is Santa Slayed? - a family-friendly Chistmas mystery
+Is Santa Slayed? - a Christmas murder mystery party set in the North Pole

 Is Santa Slayed?